networkwithoutborders/Smart-Home-Surveillance/README.md

 ## Reach out to the maintainer
 <div align="justify">
-Feel free to communicate any ideas or proposals to the maintainer via [CONTRIBUTING.MD](https://github.com/Surveillance-NWB/Home-Surveillance/blob/main/CONTRIBUTING.md).
+Feel free to communicate any ideas or proposals to the maintainer via mail.
 Replies are typically given within 24 hours of receiving the email.
 </div>